 By Diane Yentel, NLIHC President and CEO

-Thanks for all your good work,
+Thank you for all your good work and partnership,